akashrai2003/IntelUnnaati-BusinessValidation/README.md

 3. Commit your changes (`git commit -m 'Add your feature'`).
 4. Push to the branch (`git push origin feature/YourFeature`).
 5. Open a pull request.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

-## Contact

-For any inquiries or feedback, please reach out to [Akash Rai](https://github.com/akashrai2003).